raoul2000/yii2-workflow/guide/workflow-source.md

 $config = [
     // ....
     'components' => [
-    	// This is my custom Workflow Source Component 'mySuperSource' => [
+    	// This is my custom Workflow Source Component with a custom id 'mySuperSource' => [
           'class' => '\my\own\component\SuperCoolWorkflowSource',
         ]